-In 2015, Ryan Carlisle Thomas celebrates its 40th birthday.
+In 2015, Ryan Carlisle Thomas celebrated its 40th birthday.
 While in many respects the firm today little resembles its early incarnation, it has nevertheless remained remarkably faithful to its original charter in the pursuit of social and industrial justice for ordinary working people.

-Founded in 1975 under the name Ryan Carlisle Needham and Thomas, the founding partners John Ryan, Bob Carlisle, Gary Needham and Orm Thomas had been active in representing unions and their members while at the firm Holding Ryan and Redlich.
-The new firm was a natural extension of the founders' commitment to social justice and the objectives of the organized labour movement.
+Founded in 1975 under the name Ryan Carlisle Needham and Thomas, the firm's founding partners John Ryan, Bob Carlisle, Gary Needham and Orm Thomas had been active in representing unions and their members while at the firm Holding Ryan and Redlich.
+The new firm was a natural extension of their commitment to social justice and the objectives of the organized labour movement.
 A close association with the union movement, industrial representation and legal support for the victims of workplace injury were and remain at the heart of the firm.

 Ryan Carlisle Thomas assumed its current title on the retirement of Gary Needham in 1983.
-The managing partner of the firm today is Ron Pearce.
+The Managing Partner of the firm today is Ron Pearce.

 Yet, in spite of its growth, the firm has held fast to the easy informality and client care ethos of a smaller company.

-Within the workplace, RCT has extended its traditional industrial law expertise into one of Victoria's most successful workplace injury compensation practices, its largest department being WorkCover.
-The firm is also expert at helping people unlock the benefits of insurance policies which are often part of a worker's superannuation scheme, where death or temporary or permanent disability is involved.
+Over the years, RCT has extended its traditional industrial law expertise into one of Victoria's most successful personal injury compensation practices, its largest department being WorkCover.
+We also handle Comcare claims for those injured at work and covered by the Federal rather than state-based workers compensation scheme, along with claims for road accident injuries while working and asbestos exposure in the workplace.
+The firm is also expert at helping people unlock the benefits of insurance policies which are often provided by a worker's superannuation fund, where death or temporary or permanent disability is involved.

-RCT's strong employment law practice enables it to handle matters of unfair dismissal, contract disputes, discrimination and bullying in the workplace, along with disciplinary hearings.
-We also handle military compensation claims, Comcare and Seacare claims, road accidents while at work, and asbestos exposure in the workplace.
+RCT's strong employment law practice enables it to handle unfair dismissal claims, employment contract queries and disputes and discrimination and bullying in the workplace, along with representation at and advice on disciplinary hearings.